Running Tests With a Pipeline Script

 6. Use the generated snippet in your pipeline.

-Read more about all possible parameters below.
-Note that the example is not a complete Jenkins file - just a snippet.
+Explore further details about all potential parameters below.
+Note that the example provided is not a complete Jenkins file; it is merely a snippet.

 stage('Device tests') {